The Horn of Plenty

+Other facilities include on-site spa treatments and massages in association with a local Tavistock gym and treatment centre, afternoon teas in the drawing room, the library or on the patio and lovely outdoor weddings in the gardens if the weather is kind (they also do more intimate, indoors affairs).
 The food too is bang up-to-date and is the other star attraction at the Horn of Plenty.
-Expect admirably executed and perfectly formed lunch and dinner menus that are full of delicious, original choices, from local wood pigeon and wild rabbit to Brixham mackerel and Dartmoor lamb.
-With lunch around the £21/£26 mark, and dinner at a shade over £50, these are decent prices too for country-house living – the five-course £70 tasting menu gets you the chef's best seasonal effort, rounded off with tasty Devonshire cheeses.
+Expect admirably executed and perfectly formed lunch and dinner menus that are full of delicious, original choices, from local wood pigeon and wild rabbit to Brixham mackerel and Dartmoor lamb – and at decent prices too for country-house living – the five-course tasting menu gets you the chef’s best seasonal effort, rounded off with tasty Devonshire cheeses.

 The Owner Says